How to Relax and Retreat to Your Bedroom

 Blanketed in quietness

 As I fall asleep

-Escape and Retreat or are You Depressed?
+Escape and Retreat or Are You Depressed?

 Retreating to our bedrooms and into the enveloping comfort of our beds is a wonderful way to escape the stress of a long day.
 Nothing beats the plunge into the blissful, cushy softness of clean linens to caress and massage our cares away.

 Depression can be physically and emotionally debilitating.
 A major sign of a serious depression is the inability to get out of bed, punctuated by hours of sleep.
 Another symptom is waking too early and not being able to fall back to sleep.

 Although the poem celebrates the comfort and relaxation a bed can give, it is important for depressed persons to distinguish between the need to withdraw and the need for healthy escape.

 If you find yourself retreating to your bed as a way to avoid your reality, it could be a sign of depression.
 Consider employing healthier outlets of escape instead of avoidance.
 If you've been feeling depressed for a while, reach out to health professional for an assessment.